Collin Walcott

-Collin Walcott (April 24, 1945 – November 8, 1984) was an American musician who worked on jazz and world music.
+Collin Walcott (April 24, 1945 – November 8, 1984) was an American sitar and tabla player in the jazz and world music genres.

 Early life

 Walcott was born in New York City, United States.
-He studied violin and tympani in his youth, and was a percussion student at Indiana University School of Music.
-After graduating in 1966, he went to the University of California, Los Angeles, and studied sitar under Ravi Shankar and tabla under Alla Rakha.
+He studied violin and timpani in his youth and was a percussion student at Indiana University School of Music.
+After graduating in 1966, he attended the University of California, Los Angeles and studied sitar under Ravi Shankar and tabla under Alla Rakha.

 Later life and career

 According to critic Scott Yanow of AllMusic, Walcott was "one of the first sitar players to play jazz".
 Walcott moved to New York and played "a blend of bop and oriental music with Tony Scott" in 1967–69.
-Around 1970 he joined the Paul Winter Consort and co-founded the band Oregon.
+Around 1970, he joined the Paul Winter Consort and co-founded the band Oregon.
 These groups, along with the trio Codona, which was founded in 1978, combined "jazz improvisation and instrumentation with elements of a wide range of classical and ethnic music".

-Walcott also played on the Miles Davis 1972 album On the Corner, had three releases under his own name on ECM Records, and taught at the Naropa Institute in Boulder, Colorado.
+Walcott also played on the Miles Davis album On the Corner in 1972, had three releases under his own name on ECM Records, and taught at the Naropa Institute in Boulder, Colorado.

 Walcott was killed in a bus crash in Magdeburg, East Germany, on November 8, 1984, while on a tour with Oregon.

 Author David James Duncan wrote retrospectively in 1996 about an Oregon concert he attended in Cascade Head in his piece "My One Conversation with Collin Walcott".
-Duncan described Walcott as sitting in "buddha-style" on stage, surrounded by instruments.
+Duncan described Walcott as sitting "buddha-style" on stage, surrounded by instruments.
 Along with an electronic drum kit "to his north", Walcott "had five different tablas to his south, a sitar to his east and a bewildering semicircle of rattles, chimes, clackers, bells, whistles, finger-drums, triangles and unnameable noisemakers to his west.
 He was the first Western 'jazz' percussionist I'd ever seen sit flat on the floor like an East Indian."